yvesdebeer/vuejs-shopping-cart/README.md

 The Vue.js application invokes a ‘login’ endpoint of this service.
 The authentication service triggers the OAuth dance and returns the tokens to the web application.
 After successful logins the Vue.js web application retrieves the access token and stores it together with the user name and email address in the Vuex store.

-**Create a new node.js application in a directory outside your shopping cart application**
+**Create a new node.js application in a directory/folder outside your shopping cart application/folder**

 Add a package.json file: